It is a passive network, from the central office to the user, it can basically be passive in the middle;

 What is GPON?

 GPON is the abbreviation of Gigabit Passive Optical Network, which is defined by the ITU-T recommendation series G.984.1 to G.984.6.
 GPON can transmit not only Ethernet but also ATM and TDM (PSTN, ISDN, E1 and E3) traffic.
-Its main feature is the use of passive splitters in the optical fiber distribution network.
+As one of the specialized gpon vendors, our gpon's main feature is the use of passive splitters in the optical fiber distribution network.
 With a point-to-multipoint access mechanism, one incoming optical fiber can be used from the central location of the network provider to serve multiple households and small business users.

 GPON, EPON and BPON